The following is a sneak preview of Tainted Moonlight, book one of the series! Enjoy!

-The internet didn’t exactly cover this kind of question during a job interview.
-Then again, up until five years ago even the internet believed werewolves to be only something in myths and bad horror flicks.
+The internet hadn’t exactly covered this kind of question for a job interview.
+Then again, up until five years ago, even the internet believed werewolves to be only something in myths and bad horror flicks.
 Korban averted his gaze to the polished desk, the shiny name plate greeting him with the name Brett Kensington.
 Of course the topic would come up about his… condition.
-His eyes were a dead giveaway; no longer the chocolate brown of his mother’s but now a constantly wolf-like amber that nearly glowed with the pull of the full moon, which happened to be that night.
+His eyes were a dead giveaway; no longer the chocolate brown of his mother’s but now a constantly wolf-like amber that nearly glowed with the pull of the full moon, which also happened to be that night.

 “What about your eyesight?
 Your hearing?
 All the senses?”
 Brett was taking notes, scribbling on a yellow legal pad.

-“Interesting,” he paused for a moment then asked, “How long ago were you bitten?”
+“Interesting,” he said, then paused for a moment before he asked, “How long ago were you bitten?”

-“Five years ago this fall,” he felt very uncomfortable answering these sort of personal and invasive questions.
+“Five years ago this fall,” he said, but felt very uncomfortable answering these sort of personal and invasive questions.
 He had survived a werewolf attack and he remembered it as clearly as if it happened yesterday.
-The nightmares of a giant black wolf ripping into his throat in a dark alley still haunted him.
+The nightmares of a giant, black wolf ripping into his throat in a dark alley still haunted him.
 He shifted in his chair.

 “Do you feel that you have good control over your wolf-side?”
 Brett peered at him curiously.

 Perhaps this had something to do with the job?
-Maybe he was legitimately curious about it, to make sure this wouldn’t affect his relation with other employees.
+Maybe he was legitimately curious, to make sure this wouldn’t affect his relation with other employees.
 “I have two roommates that help me stay locked down during the full moon.
-One of them is my sponsor and the reason I am free to be here today, and not stuck in quarantine.”
-Like so many of the others, who weren’t as lucky as him, he thought but did not add.
+One of them is my sponsor and the reason I am free to be here today and not stuck in quarantine.”
+Many of the others, who weren’t as lucky as him, were in isolation, he thought but did not add.
 He really needed this job.
 “I honestly don’t remember what happens once I black out during the shift, but I have never harmed anyone, thankfully.”

 “I see, I see,” Brett tapped his pen thoughtfully on the paper, the sound welcome to cover up the wet thumping sound of his heart.
 “What’s the transformation like?
 Is it painful?”